 - Did you select a different plan in the Inbox?
 Keep in mind you can always go back and select Track.

 - Do you need to add additional categories, or edit your existing categories?
 You can find instructions here.

 - If you need to share your expenses with an accountant, check out this guide on exporting expenses to CSV.

-If you want to learn more about how you can use Expensify to track your business spend, organize and label expenses, and generate totals for end-of-year reporting, check out the Self Employed Webinar - you can view a pre-recorded session here!
+If you want to learn more about how you can use Expensify to track your business spend, organize and label expenses, and generate totals for end-of-year reporting, check out the Self Employed Training - you can view a video here!